-3. The company will also be able to indicate if it has voluntarily subscribed to other codes of ethical principles or good practices, at international or sector level, or in any other field.
+3. The Company will also be able to indicate if it has voluntarily subscribed to other codes of ethical principles or good practices, at international or sector level, or in any other field.
 In that case, indicate the code in question and the date it was subscribed to.
 In particular, mention whether there has been adherence to the Code of Good Tax Practices of 20 July 2010.

 At its meeting on 17 September 2010, the Board of Directors agreed that Naturgy would adhere to the Code of Good Tax Practices.
-In accordance with the provisions laid down in the Code of Good Tax Practices, it is expressly placed on record that Naturgy has effectively complied with the content of this code and, more specifically, at the meeting held on 29 January 2019, the Board was notified, through the Audit Committee about the tax policies adhered to by the group in 2018.
+In accordance with the provisions laid down in the Code of Good Tax Practices, it is expressly placed on record that Naturgy has effectively complied with the content of this code and, more specifically, at the meeting held on 4 February 2020, the Board was notified, through the Audit Committee about the tax policies adhered to by the group in 2019.

-Furthermore, at its session on 9 January 2018, and with the favourable report from the Audit Committee, the Board of Directors approved the Fiscal Strategy and the Fiscal Risks Control and Management Policy, which regulates the basic principles that must guide the fiscal function of Naturgy, as well as the key action lines to mitigate and guide proper control of fiscal risks.
+Furthermore, at its session on 9 January 2018, and with the favourable report from the Audit Committee, the Board of Directors approved the Fiscal Strategy and the Fiscal Risks Control and Management Policy, which regulated the basic principles that must guide the fiscal function of Naturgy, as well as the key action lines to mitigate and guide proper control of fiscal risks.

-This annual corporate governance report has been adopted by the Board of Directors of the Company in its session held on 29 January 2019.
+This Annual Corporate Governance Report was approved by the Board of Directors of the Company at a meeting on XX January 2020.

-Indicate whether or not there have been directors who voted against or abstained from voting on the adoption of this report.
+Please indicate whether any Directors have voted against or abstained from the approval of this report.